ok97465/spyder_okvim/README.md

 | `<leader><leader> k`                | Start of line backwards                                                                                        |
 | `<leader><leader> f <char>`         | Find character forwards                                                                                        |
 | `<leader><leader> F <char>`         | Find character backwards                                                                                       |

+## Search 2ch(like vim-sneak)

+Jump to any location specified by two characters.

+It works with multiple lines, operators (including repeat .) motion-repeat (; and ,), visual mode.

+This search is invoked with s by exactly two characters.
+This search is invoked with operators via z (because s is taken by vim surround)